This post was updated in November 2020.

 While most of the conversations in Slack happen via text (and emojis), the platform also supports video calls for when you want to actually see the online friends you’ve made.
 But the free version only supports video calls between two members; for group calls you have to upgrade.

-3 Limitations of Building Your Community on Slack
+3 Limitations of Building Your Online Community on Slack

 Slack does have some limitations you need to be aware of before choosing it.